Tentacle Buddy

 Price:

 Tentacle Buddies help you wire up projects with strands of LEDs that dangle from a central ring (like tentacles) or hang from horizontal strips (like curtains).
-The Tentacle System consists of 2 boards: the Tentacle Buddy and the Tentacle Breakout.
-It's optimized for a Pixelblaze Pico though they can be used with any LED controller, and for Pebble-style strands with a Data Return line.
+It's optimized for a Pixelblaze Pico (though they can be used with any LED controller) and for Pebble-style strands with a Data Return line.
 They help keep your LED data wiring tidy and compact, make connectorizing strands and controllers easy, and also feature a convenient USB-C connector for powering both the LEDs and controller.
+They can be used by themselves to dangle a single strand, or with Tentacle Breakouts to daisy-chain multiple hanging strands.

 A full guide is in our Instructions.